 Alongside that, a well-designed programme with additional investments in infrastructure could provide the starting point for the return of young people to villages.

 Which obstacles do producers who choose to deal with organic products most commonly encounter?

 – It should be known that organic farming is not sufficiently “equipped” with essential inputs, such as organic fertilisers, seeds, machinery, and that there are significant gaps in the regulations, all of which make it difficult to start and develop organic agriculture.

 Organic products must have a secured market, or production on large farms must be harmonised with the needs of consumers and processing, while it is also necessary to have sufficient supporting facilities, such as cold storage units and various processing facilities.

-The biggest obstacle is certainly the lack of knowhow, especially given that an increasing number of non-agricultural producers, in various occupations, are opting for organic agriculture.
-Every manufacturer must go through training in organic agriculture and rely, during the course of further tramadol no prescription order production, on lifelong education that follows changes in production.
+The biggest obstacle is certainly the lack of know-how, especially given that an increasing number of non-agricultural producers, in various occupations, are opting for organic agriculture.
+Every manufacturer must go through training in organic agriculture and rely, during the course of further production, on lifelong education that follows changes in production.

 Organic food isn’t easy to produce and has significantly lower yields than conventional production.
 How could that be changed?